mjgoldenboy135/profinder/README.md

 3.  **Trigger a New Deployment:**
     Push a small change to your repository to start a new build.

-**Step 2 (Required): Delete the Old GitHub Workflow File**

-This project uses `apphosting.yaml` and does not need a GitHub Actions workflow file.
-An old, conflicting workflow file (`firebase-hosting.yml`) may be causing deployment errors. **You must delete it.**

-1. Go to your repository on GitHub.
-2. Navigate to the `.github/workflows/` directory.
-3. Delete the `firebase-hosting.yml` file if it exists.
-4. Commit the deletion.

 After completing these two steps and pushing the latest code, your deployment will succeed.